ShaharMS/Vision/README.md

 # Tutorials

-For more tutorials (or further details abput the tutorials here) check out the links below:
+For more tutorials (or further details about the tutorials here) check out the links below:

  - [`Vision` Tutorials On The Haxe Learning Center](https://spacebubble.io/haxe/?name=Vision)